abailin/prayforparis/README.md

-worldtweets
+prayforparis
 ===========

-Real time mapping of public tweets sampled from [Twitter's Streaming API](https://dev.twitter.com/docs/streaming-apis/streams/public), delivered to your browser using [socket.io](http://socket.io), and mapped using [D3.js](http://d3js.org).
+Real time mapping of tweets tagged with #prayforparis.
+Forked from [worldtweets](https://github.com/abailin/worldtweets).

 # Running Locally
 Copy `config/config-sample.js` to `config/config.js`.
 Add in your Twitter API keys (which can be generated [here](https://dev.twitter.com/apps/new)).